buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Entities/IfcStructuralSurfaceAction.md

 # IfcStructuralSurfaceAction

 This entity defines an action which is distributed over a surface.
-A surface action may be connected with a surface member or surface connection.
+A surface action may be connected with a surface member or surface connection.<!-- end of definition -->

 > HISTORY New entity in IFC4.

 { .change-ifc2x4}
 > IFC4 CHANGE Former entity _IfcStructuralPlanarActionVarying_ from IFC2x2 has been removed and are replaced by this entity.

 ****Coordinate Systems****: